 18. Lightning, however, might not be that deadly.

 If you ever thought that lightning was a guaranteed killer if it strikes you – you might be pleasantly surprised.
 That’s because 90% of strike victims go on to live full lives!
 We wouldn’t recommend setting yourself up as a makeshift lightning rod just in case, however!

 It’s thought that around 25% of all prisoners on the planet are jailed in the US.

 21. The bananas you enjoy are actually carbon copies.

-The bananas you buy and eat from shops and supermarkets are actually genetically enhanced – to the extent that they are bred to be soft and seedless.
-There are some wild bananas which still do, but the ones you’ll buy from Wal-Mart are unlikely to have any in them!
+The bananas you buy and eat from shops and supermarkets are genetically enhanced – to the extent that they are bred to be soft and seedless.
+Some wild bananas still do, but the ones you’ll buy from Wal-Mart are unlikely to have any in them!

 22. Clouds are impossibly heavy.

 Clouds might look light and fluffy, but ‘light’ doesn’t come into it – in fact, a cloud could weigh as much as a million pounds in one go!

 Japan is home to some fairly stringent laws – and among them, until 2015, was the law that people were not allowed to dance after midnight in public.
 This law was in place since 1948!